 - Represented Google in negotiating a NPA (non-prosecution agreement) with the U.S. Attorney's Office for the District of Rhode Island related to Canadian online pharmacy ads.

-- Conducted internal investigation for a multinational company in matters involving the FCPA and provided counsel on both civil and criminal exposure and effective remediation efforts.
+- Conducted internal investigations for a multinational Fortune 500 company involving antitrust issues and the FTC; provided counsel on both civil and criminal exposure and effective remediation efforts.

 - Provided counseling to counsel for multinational company on FCPA exposure based on recent changes in DOJ/SEC enforcement efforts.